apache/pulsar/site2/docs/admin-api-topics.md

   -   **storageSize**: The sum of the ledgers' storage size for this topic.
 The space used to store the messages for the topic.

-  -   **earliestMsgPublishTimeInBacklogs**: The publish time of the earliest message in the backlog.
+  -   **earliestMsgPublishTimeInBacklogs**: The publish time of the earliest message in the backlog (ms).

   -   **bytesInCounter**: Total bytes published to the topic.